Azure AD support in Atlassian Crowd v3.x

 The configuration consists in three easy steps:

-- First of all, you will need to create an application account in Office 365.
-That account will be used by the ODCC plugin to browse your Office 365 instance and get its users and groups.
+- First of all, you will need to create an API key in Office 365.
+That key will be used by the ODCC plugin to browse your Office 365 instance and get its users and groups.

 - Then you will configure the ODCC plugin in Crowd administration console.
-In this step, you will obviously enter the credentials of the previously created application account.
+In this step, you will obviously enter the credentials of the previously created API key.
 You will also have the opportunity to set other options such as whether you want to fetch Office 365 profile pictures as Crowd user avatars.